abskjha/abskjha.github.io/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;
 -----|-----
+**\[May 2025\]** | Successfully defended my PhD thesis at KU Leuven, titled: *"Understanding and Transferring the Learning Dynamics of Visual Representations in the Absence of Labels"*.
 **\[Jul 2023\]** | **Attending:** [ICVSS 2023](https://iplab.dmi.unict.it/icvss2023/), Sicily, Italy.
 I will also be presenting a poster on Exploring the stability of Self-Supervised Representations.
 **\[Oct 2022\]** | **Accepted:** Our paper "SimGlim: Simplifying glimpse based active visual reconstruction" in WACV 2023.
 **\[Sep 2022\]** | **Accepted:** Our paper [Barlow constrained optimization for Visual Question Answering](https://arxiv.org/abs/2203.03727), in WACV 2023.